 Skip to content

-In recent years, there has been much talk about the alarming rate of erosion on Croagh Patrick’s primary pilgrimage path.
-There is no doubt that the summit cone of the mountain has become difficult to negotiate for all but the most coordinated visitors.
-Today, it is not unusual to see people descending the ‘bad bend’ – a particularly steep stretch about three hundred vertical feet below the summit – on their backsides.
-Almost every day during the peak season just before and after Reek Sunday in July, the Mountain Rescue team and often the coastguard helicopter are summoned to the mountain as a result of a fall or some other mishap.
+In recent years, there was much talk about the alarming rate of erosion on Croagh Patrick’s primary pilgrimage path.
+There was no doubt that the summit cone of the mountain became difficult to negotiate for all but the most coordinated visitors.
+Up to quite recently, it was not unusual to see people descending the ‘bad bend’ – a particularly steep stretch about three hundred vertical feet below the summit – on their backsides.
+Almost every day during the peak season just before and after Reek Sunday in July, the Mountain Rescue team and often the coastguard helicopter were summoned to the mountain as a result of a fall or some other mishap.

 In 2013, a report carried out by Elfyn Jones of the British Mountaineering Council proposed major restorative works, as well as suggesting more formalised management and monitoring of traffic on the mountain.
 Jones found that upwards of €1.5m would have to be spent to preserve the main route up Ireland’s holiest mountain.
 Jones was quoted as saying that with the possible exception of Snowdon in Wales, ‘there cannot be many other sites where a relatively wild and natural mountain is climbed by so many inexperienced and ill-prepared walkers’.
 Jones estimated that 300 separate 500kg bags of stone would have to brought to the summit cone by helicopter to help make the path safer for visitors.